 PET SHOP BOYS & DUSTY SPRINGFIELD What Have I Done To Deserve This?
 (1987)

-Originally slated for the ‘Please’ album, ‘What Have I Done To Deserve This?’ sounded like three songs morphed into one, but that was because it actually was.
+Originally slated for ‘Please’, ‘What Have I Done To Deserve This?’ sounded like three songs morphed into one, but that was because it actually was.
 Chris Lowe and Neil Tennant did their respective pop art sections while Allie Willis who co-wrote ‘Boogie Wonderland’ came up with the rather blissful chorus.
-The song went into another sphere once DUSTY SPRINGFIELD was brought out of semi-retirement to add her voice and ad-libs.
-The smoothness of Hague’s production provided the prefect backing for one of PET SHOP BOYS’ poptastic career highlights.
+The song went into another sphere once Dusty Springfield was brought out of semi-retirement to add her voice and ad-libs.
+The smoothness of Hague’s production provided the perfect backing.

 Available on the album ‘Actually’ via EMI Records

 NEW ORDER True Faith (1987)

 ‘True Faith’ was a superb indicator of how Hague could transform a band without necessarily hindering their ethos.
 During recording, Hague insisted that Bernard Sumner laid down his lead vocal early on in the session so that the instrumentation could be built around his voice.
 The result was that there was a more subtle dynamic space in the finished track with the occasionally messy wall of sound effect that had been a characteristic of NEW ORDER’s self-produced recordings reduced.

 Available on the album ‘Singles’ via WEA Records